jet26cheng/Project-3-Backend/README.md

 This project is the backend of a MERN Stack project Whatsapp clone that me and my partner has worked together on.
 Essentially what I created was a database and website so my partner could fetch the data as a API call.

-## How to use

-To use this website you would need to install the following dependencies.
-Once you cloned this repository and open it in your respected framework you would need to install the dependencies we have used in this project.

-you can follow along with these commands

-- npm init -y
-- npm i express
-- npm i mongodb
-- npm i mongoose
-- npm i node
-- npm i nodemon
-- npm i dotenv
-- npm i cors
-- npm i morgan

 ## Technologies
 ![Express.js](https://img.shields.io/badge/express.js-%23404d59.svg?style=for-the-badge&logo=express&logoColor=%2361DAFB)